-Challenges Approaches • Intervene immediately or if the time is not right, mention to the student that you will speak with him or her later about this incident.
+Challenges Approaches Many students did not like the activity Ask students why they did not like the activity?
+Ask students to suggest ways to improve the activity or to create variations.
+A student makes an inappropriate • When you intervene link the comment and or behaviour to human rights values (e.g. respect, respect for diversity). comment • Intervene immediately or if the time is not right, mention to the student that you will speak with him or her later about this incident.
 Avoid ignoring the incident or acting as if it were harmless behaviour.
 A student shares a difficult personal experience Show empathy for what the student is going through.
 Be supportive, reassure the student, and thank him/ her for sharing this experience with the group.
-Belate the shared experience to human rights values.
-Relate the shared experience to human rights values.
-Encourage the other students to be supportive, respectful and discreet about what they heard.
+Relate the shared experience to human rights values. • Encourage the other students to be supportive, respectful and discreet about what they heard.